 Healthline gives an excellent example of how they individually target their specific work: If you have pain in your spine, endocannabinoids might target CB1 receptors in a spinal nerve to relieve it.
 If endocannabinoids bind to a CB2 receptor in your immune cells, this could be a sign that inflammation is occurring in your body, which can be associated with autoimmune disorders.

 3. Once endocannabinoids have completed their important work, there are two enzymes that that move in and break them down: fatty acid amide hydrolase (breaks down AEA) and monoacylglycerol acid lipase (breaks down 2-AG).

 In short, say experts, the ECS is responsible for maintaining homeostasis: “A state of equilibrium, as in an organism or cell, maintained by self-regulating processes.”

 While many researchers believe that THC interacts with the ECS by binding to the receptors, CBD does not.
 Some researchers believe that CBD possibly prevents endocannabinoids from being broken down by the enzymes, which gives them time to have more of an effect on the body, others believe that CBD binds to a yet-undiscovered receptor.

-What is apparent is that CBD interacts with the ECS system to relieve pain, nausea and more.
+What is apparent is that CBD interacts with the ECS system to help relieve pain, nausea and more.

 Canna Bees products contain an effective concentration of this valuable phyto-cannabinoid, CBD.